 SH: What do you feel are u-blox’s overall plans in terms of influencing the automotive industry?

 AN: We basically plan to make the high-precision position solutions ubiquitous to the automotive market, particularly by offering a solution with correction services that can be quickly deployed.
-You can also see that objective reflected by our joint venture with SAPCORDA—short for Safe and Precise Correction Data: a company who are also working on the relevant correction services.
+You can also see that objective reflected by our joint venture with SAPCORDA—short for Safe and Precise Correction Data: a company who is also working on the relevant correction services.

 We also have products in the business-to-exchange, aka B2X, market for the use of IEEE 802.11p—relevant to dedicated short-range communications, or DSRC.
 And of course, we have continuous innovation and technology for chips, antennas, and algorithm design.
 So all these are key parts of our solution to improve the automotive industry.